talhahahaha/wanderlust/README.md

 - Models (`models/`), views (`views/`), and controllers/routes (`routes/`) are now clearly separated.
 - Improved maintainability and extensibility by following MVC best practices.
 - Updated documentation and code comments to reflect the new structure.
+- Added support for image uploading: integrated Multer and Cloudinary, updated forms and model to handle image uploads for listings.